 Cracked or otherwise deteriorated pipes at the property exterior can also lead to problems.
 If there is any structural damage to the portion of your plumbing that’s installed outside of your home, you may notice wet or excessively muddy patches in your yard, low water pressure, foul smells, and sick or dead foliage.
 For homes with septic tanks, these same signs will present when major issues exist.

 Having a professional plumber perform a camera inspection is the only sure way to verify the integrity of your pipes in outdoor areas.
-Structural damage to outdoor pipes is most likely when these systems are already well-aged, or when landscaping work has recently been done in the area.
+Structural damage or cracks to outdoor pipes is most likely when these systems are already well-aged, or when landscaping work has recently been done in the area.
 Keep in mind that even heavy storms can cause soil settlement that alters the condition or functionality of your exterior pipes.
 Thus, if your sewer starts backing up right after you’ve had major yard work done or following a big storm, damages to outdoor plumbing structures are the most likely culprit.

 Look And Listen: The Subtle Signs Of A Serious And Fast-Developing Problem